nandotess/Disable-WP-extra-features/README.md

 # WP Plugin: disable WP extra features
-WordPress Plugin: disable WordPress extra features such as not required meta tags and REST API
+Disable WordPress extra features such as not required meta tags and REST API